 Distribution Stringing 101

-The basic objective of stringing overhead distribution is to install the conductor from one point to the other in the best possible condition and in the safest, most economical manner.
-To accomplish this job, the proper equipment, tools, and training are most important.
+The main objective when stringing overhead distribution is to install the conductor from one point to the other in the best possible condition and in the safest, most economical manner.
+To accomplish this job, the proper equipment, tools, and training are essential.

 Four Key Components

-There are four key components used in an overhead distribution stringing job and are listed below in order of importance: the tensioner, pulling line (bull line), stringing blocks, and the puller.
-These four key components should work together, and if any one of these components is deficient in design or performance, it directly affects the other three.
-If the stringing blocks are of poor quality and do not roll efficiently, then they directly affect the amount of pulling capacity needed to install the conductor.
+There are four key operating components used in an overhead distribution stringing job: the tensioner, pulling line (bull line), stringing blocks, and the puller.
+These key pieces should work together, and if any one of these components is deficient, either in design or performance, it directly affects the other three.
+For example, if the stringing blocks are of poor quality and do not roll efficiently, then they directly affect the amount of pulling capacity needed to install the conductor.
 This would then require a larger capacity puller.

-The pulling line is also affected and could possibly cause it to fail due to increased loads above its safe working load.
-The tensioner will also be required to create more tension, thus causing additional stress on the hardware, structures, and the most important component – the conductor.
-So, you see how all four components work together and one deficiency can cause multiple problems.
+The pulling line can also be affected by the other components.
+For instance, if they are low-quality or undersized, they can increase the load beyond the line’s safe working limit, potentially causing it to fail.
+The tensioner will also be required to create more tension, thus causing additional stress on the hardware, structures, and the most important component - the conductor.
+All four components work together, and one deficiency can cause multiple potential problems.

-The first step in the selection of the equipment would be to use the IEEE Guide formula to determine the amount of tension it takes to pull this conductor in and have adequate capabilities with some reserve.
+Selecting the appropriate equipment for your operation is essential for stringing success.
+The first step in the selecting the equipment is to utilize the Institute of Electrical and Electronics Engineers (IEEE) guide formulas to determine the amount of tension it takes to pull the conductor in with adequate capability and some reserve.
 There are two formulas used.
-One formula, T1, is used to establish the amount of tension required to support the conductor in one span.
-The TMax formula is used to determine the maximum amount of tension that is needed to pull the conductor in.
-The formulas are as follows where:
+The first formula, T1, is used to establish the amount of tension required to support the conductor in one span.
+The second formula, TMax, is used to determine the maximum amount of tension that is needed to pull the conductor in.

 Tension Formulas